softg0th/sofg0th.github.io/README.md

 ## Currently

-Graduating with a bachelor decree.
+Graduating with a bachelor degree.
 Master program at ITMO as of September 2024.

 ## Education